firebolt-db/godocs/docs/Guides/security/sso/configuring-idp-for-sso.md

 description: Learn how to configure your identity provider to work with SSO authentication for Firebolt.
 nav_order: 2
 has_toc: true
-parent: Set up SSO authentication
+parent: sso
-grand_parent: Manage organization
+grand_parent: Configure security
 great_grand_parent: Guides
 ---